CosmWasm/docs-deprecated/docs/05-actor-model/01-idea.md

 sub-transaction failed, only its part may be rolled back, end other changes may be applied.
 It is very similar to how most database systems work.

-The most common way to use the replies I want to mention here is to instantiate another contract, managed by the called one.
-The idea is, that in those use cases, the creator contract wants to keep the address of created contract in its state.
-To do so it has to create an `Instantiate` sub-message, and subscribe for its success response, which contains an address of freshly created contract.

 ## Conclusion {#conclusion}